-If you are an Honours student in psychology (PSYO) or neuroscience (NESC), I would strongly encourage you to enrol in Behavioural Biology (PSYO/NESC 4160) with me.
+If you are an Honours student in psychology (PSYO) or neuroscience (NESC), I would strongly encourage you to enrol in Behavioural Biology (PSYO/NESC 4160) and/or Topics in Animal Learning (PSYO/NESC 4140) with me.

-I strongly encourage you take the Learning (PSYO/NESC 2140) class with Vincent LoLordo if you are going to work with the canines (lab or field-based projects).
-It is also recommended that you have some background or at least an in interest in psychophysics (psychology students), sensory physiology (neuroscience students) or sensory ecology (biology students).
+I strongly encourage you take the Learning (PSYO/NESC 2140) course if you are going to work with the canines (lab or field-based projects).
+It is also recommended that you have some background or at least an interest in psychophysics (psychology students), sensory physiology (neuroscience students) or sensory ecology (biology students).

 Students wanting to do field work should preferably have done some field biology coursework or be registered to the Animal Behaviour Certificate.